Tinovongajr/Calculator-Program/README.md

 - [License](#license)

 ## Overview
-This is a simple calculator program that evaluates mathematical expressions using **Reverse Polish Notation (RPN)**.
+This simple calculator program evaluates mathematical expressions using **Reverse Polish Notation (RPN)**.
 The program supports basic arithmetic operations such as addition, subtraction, multiplication, division, and exponentiation.

 ## Features
 - Validates expressions for syntax errors.